rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 export default user;
 {{< /highlight >}}

-In this hook function, you can add the functionalities to alter your user entity's properties before they reach the database.
-So let's do it for the hashed password by using bcrypt.
+In this hook function, add the functionalities to alter your user entity's properties before they reach the database.
+Let's do it for the hashed password by using bcrypt.

 {{< highlight javascript "hl_lines=1 10 11 12 14 15 16 17" >}}
 import bcrypt from 'bcrypt';